 5. Vice President of Business Development

-The most interesting thing in developing a career in business development is that at each stage there is a sort of microcosmos of the next level.
+The most interesting thing about developing a career in business development is that at each stage there is a sort of microcosmos of the next level.

 What I mean is that the ultimate goal at any stage of the company is to have and get growth opportunities.